 The lake has a surface area of 696 hectares and its maximum depth is 8.5 m.
 Over the years, surroundings of the lake were developed and temples, palaces and mansions came to be constructed there.
 In the vicinity of the lake, travellers can see the Natini Chabutra, a raised platform, which was built in honour of a tightrope walker Natini commemorating the legend around her and her curse.
 Travellers can hire tongas, taxis and autorickshaws to reach the lake.

-There are four islands on the Pichola Lake, Jag Niwas which houses the Lake Palace, Jag Mandir which has a palace with the same name, Mohan Mandir, the place from where one could view the Gangaur festival celebration which happens annualy and the Arsi Vilas which served as an ammunition depot and also a miniature palace.
-A variety of birds like tufted ducks, coots, egrets, terns, cormorants and kingfishers flock Arsi Vilas.
+There are four islands on the Pichola Lake, Jag Niwas, which houses the Lake Palace, Jag Mandir, which has a palace with the same name, Mohan Mandir, the place from where one could view the Gangaur festival celebration which happens annually and the Arsi Vilas. which served as an ammunition depot and also a miniature palace.
+A variety of birds, like tufted ducks, coots, egrets, terns, cormorants and kingfishers, flock Arsi Vilas.